Graveyard of Empires - Chapter 2

 "Only one.
 Jeremiah Robinson.
 He's been sent an itinerary and is expected to move to the Hummingbird whenever you send for him."

-Wade stifled a groan.
+Argus stifled a groan.
 Jeremiah was annoying on his best days.
-An old priest, set in his ways, and angry with anything he didn’t understand.
-That category included most things, especially the Order to which Wade belonged.
-The Ordo Mens Rea wasn’t discussed openly in the Ministry.
+An old priest, set in his ways, and angry with anything he didn't understand.
+That category included most things, especially the Order to which Argus belonged.
+The Ordo Mens Rea wasn't discussed openly in the Ministry.
 Only a handful of people even knew it existed, let alone what it was for.
-Jeremiah didn’t rank highly enough to be trusted, so he resorted instead to distrusting any and all priests he knew were members.
+Jeremiah didn't rank highly enough to be trusted, so he resorted instead to distrusting any and all priests he knew were members.

-And that list included Wade.
+And that list included Argus.

 "Six," the quartermaster interrupted, closing his ledger.
 "You'll be going to Sector Six."